The Missing Cross to Purity

 and their arrows will turn into their own bowels,

-that are shot against the righteous, both of the professor and profane.
+which are shot against the righteous, both of the professor and profane.

 And so be valiant for the truth upon the earth,